-In response to a Court order, certain defendants referenced in the Second Amended Complaint and the RMBS Complaints negotiated with Lehman Holdings concerning an amended case management order pertaining to certain case procedures and management for both lawsuits including, but not limited to, timing for filing motions and answering the complaints, and provisions concerning discovery such as document production, taking depositions, and use of experts.
+In response to a Court order, certain defendants referenced in the Second Amended Complaint and the RMBS Complaints negotiated with Lehman Holdings concerning an amended case management order pertaining to certain case procedures and management for both lawsuits including, but not limited to, timing for filing motions and answering the complaints, and provisions concerning discovery such as a document production, taking depositions, and use of experts.
 At a hearing held on March 7, 2019, the Court considered differences of the parties as to the content of an amended case management order, and thereafter signed an amended case management order dated March 13, 2019.
 SecurityNational Mortgage filed an answer and amended answer in the Fannie Mae and Freddie Mac case, and in the RMBS case.
 Discovery is in process.

 Lehman Holdings sent an Indemnification Alternative Dispute Resolution Notice to SecurityNational Mortgage dated August 1, 2019.
 SecurityNational Mortgage sent its Statement of Position to Lehman Brothers Holdings dated September 3, 2019 in response to the notice.
 Thereafter, Lehman Holdings sent its Reply dated October 2, 2019 to SecurityNational Mortgage.
 On January 9, 2020, SecurityNational Mortgage submitted further information to the mediator.
 Mediation was set to take place on January 23, 2020 in New York.
-In view of SecurityNational Mortgage's motion dated January 15, 2020, Lehman Holdings requested that the mediation be continued.
+In view of a motion of SecurityNational Mortgage dated January 15, 2020, Lehman Holdings requested that the mediation be continued.

 On January 15, 2020, SecurityNational Mortgage filed a motion to dismiss Lehman Holdings' RMBS action in the Bankruptcy Court for lack of subject matter jurisdiction and standing.
 It was not filed in the Bankruptcy Court but in the United States District Court for the Southern District of New York.
 The District Court referred the matter to a magistrate judge for general pretrial, which "includes scheduling, discovery, non-dispositive pretrial motions, and settlement," as well as for "a Report and Recommendation" as to the pending motion.
 The final disposition of the motion will be with the District Court judge.
-Lehman Holdings has asked the District Court to transfer the case to one of two other judges allegedly due to related matters.
+Lehman Holdings asked the District Court to transfer the case to one of two other judges allegedly due to related matters.
 No action has been taken by the District Court to transfer the case.

-However, Lehman Holdings filed its response brief to the motion and SecurityNational Mortgage filed its reply so the matter is now fully briefed.
-On July 10, 2020, the magistrate judge filed a report and recommendation with the District Court judge recommending that SecurityNational Mortgage's motion to dismiss be denied on the basis that the motion should not be in the District Court, but the Bankruptcy Court.
-SecurityNational Mortgage filed an objection to the report and recommendation to which Lehman Holdings is entitled to respond.
-A ruling relative to the issue as to the proper court will be made by the District Court, and if the motion is retained by the District Court, the matter of dismissal for lack of subject matter jurisdiction and standing will be before the District Court.
+However, Lehman Holdings filed its response brief to the motion and SecurityNational Mortgage filed its reply.
+On July 10, 2020, the Magistrate Judge filed a report and recommendation with the District Court judge recommending that SecurityNational Mortgage's motion to dismiss be denied on the procedural basis that the motion should not be in the District Court, but the Bankruptcy Court.
+SecurityNational Mortgage filed an objection to the report and recommendation to which Lehman Holdings responded.
+The District Court entered an order on August 10, 2020 adopting the Magistrate Judge's recommendation that SecurityNational Mortgage's motion be denied on the procedural basis that the matter should not be in the District Court at present, and that the Bankruptcy Court may recommend on an interlocutory basis whether there is subject matter jurisdiction and standing, and that later in the proceedings the District Court court courd then review the recommendation as to subject matter jurisdiction and standing.